RickWang-wh/BookNotes/The Power of Habit.md

 ## PART TWO: The Habits of Successful Organizations

 ### IV: Keystone habits, or the ballad of Paul O'neill - which habits matter most
+> Some habits matter more than others in remaking businesses and lives.
+These are "keystone habits" and they can influence how people work, eat, play, live, spend, and communicate.
+> The habits that matter most are the ones that, when they start to shift, dislodge and remake other patterns.

+### V. Starbucks and the habit of success - When willpower becomes automatic.
+> Dozens of studies show that **willpower** is the single most important keystone habit for individual success.
+> Self-discipline has a bigger effect on academic performance than does intellectual talent.
+>